General Settings

 The Support widget shows information about the TrueNAS version and system hardware.
 Links to the open-source TrueNAS documentation, community forums, and official Enterprise licensing are provided.

-Add License opens a screen with a field to paste a copy of your TrueNAS Enterprise license (details).
+Add License opens a screen where you can paste a copy of your TrueNAS Enterprise license (details).
+After adding a license, the option changes to Update License.

-File Ticket opens the Send Feedback window with two options, one to report a system bug and the other to send TrueNAS feedback on the UI and rate a screen.
+File Ticket opens the Send Feedback window with two options: Rate this page and Report a bug.
+These options allow you to report a system bug or to send TrueNAS feedback on the UI and rate a screen.
 Feedback goes to the TrueNAS development team.
+An icon shows on new UI feature screens where TrueNAS is asking you to send feedback, and it allow you to capture a screenshot of that screen.

-Enterprise-licensed systems show the Proactive Support button.
+Proactive Support shows for Enterprise-licensed systems.
+It opens the Proactive Support window, where you enter configuration settings to set up proactive support for an Enterprise system.
 For information on configuring proactive support, see Adding a License and Proactive Support.

 Sending Feedback